Documentation

 diff | Show diff between installed and templates |

-list | List guardrails |
+list | List available guardrails (name and path) |

 list --user | List user-level guardrails |